 v.
 1 Like all of Paul's sermons / epistles, this one is also written into the context of the Eucharistic assembly.
 Thus Philemon is "beloved" and "brother" both weighted Eucharistic terms.

 v.
 2 It is addressed to the church in his house.
 Church, is never an abstract with Paul.
-It either refers to the Eucharistic assembly in the act of worship, or the universal church of heaven and earth.
+It either refers to the Eucharistic assembly in the act of worship, and / or the universal church of heaven and earth.

 v.
 7 Again in v.
 7 the three terms: love, brother, and saints point to a benefits gained (joy and comfort) from Paul's Eucharistic association with Philemon.
 In this Supper the hearts of the saints are fed and refreshed with Joy (another Eucharistic term cf. Philippians 4:4).

 v.
 9 Paul is not "an old man" as things are normally translated, but a Presybter.
 This is a techinical term for the church's clergy.
 Paul, as all the apostles, are the pre-eminant clergy of the church.

 v.
 17 "Partner" is not the right word (ESV).
 But "fellow communicant" is.
 Paul appeals to the Eucharistic fellowship held in common by himself and Philemon (and now Onesimus).

-Different than its normal sterile and scientific explanation, which is a diplomatic letter from Paul to Philemon, regarding poor Onesimus and his future.
-It is that, but within a fully Christian context, which is to say, a fully Eucharistic context.
-For this is what the church is and does.
+Different than its normal sterile and scientific interpretation, which is but a diplomatic letter from Paul to Philemon, regarding poor Onesimus and his future.
+It is that, but executed within a fully Christian context, which is to say, a fully Eucharistic context.
+Because this is what the church is.
+This is what the church does.